Sure Dividend

 Boston Pizza Royalty Income Fund is a unique investment vehicle.
 Its frictionless revenue model and purpose of distributing the entirety of its earnings, along with the highly attractive frequency of its monthly payouts, make it a highly enticing pick for income-oriented investors.

-The 8.1% is not entirely reliable in the sense that extraordinary events could affect the revenues of Boston Royalty Franchisees, along with the fund’s cash flows.
-That said, excluding such severe events, investors should expect hefty distribution levels and, thus, very high yields, albeit minor variations between quarters.
+The 8.1% is not entirely reliable in the sense that extraordinary events could affect the revenues of Boston Royalty Franchisees and the fund’s cash flows.
+That said, excluding such severe events, investors should expect hefty distribution levels and, thus, very high yields, albeit with minor variations between quarters.

 Finally, we believe the trust could perform very well and continue to distribute substantially during a recession, as consumers are likely to favor its affordable menu.
 This was demonstrated during the Great Financial Crisis when the fund’s annual distribution levels remained rock-solid.